Data Structures in R – The most essential concept for R Aspirants!

 Method to solve the matrices:

-To add two matrices, add the no. in matching positions:
+In addition of two matrices, we add the numbers in matching positions:

 > mat1 + mat2 #Author DataFlair

-To subtract two matrices, subtract the no. in matching positions:
+In subtraction of two matrices, we subtract the numbers in matching positions:

 > mat1 - mat2 #Author DataFlair